-In 1935, a joint venture including Bechtel completed the iconic Hoover Dam on-time and under-budget.
-This began our long history in hydroelectric power.
+In 1935, a joint venture including Bechtel completed the iconic Hoover Dam on time and under budget, thus beginning our long history in hydroelectric power.

 Currently, we are building the Keeyask Generating Station on the Nelson River, Canada’s fourth-longest river.
 This past summer, the volume of water at Keeyask totaled some 212,000 cubic feet (6,000 cubic meters) per second—more than twice the flow of Niagara Falls.

 - Power, diversion, tailrace, and conveyance tunnels

 - Hydro and water-supply surge chambers